Delayed acceptance ABC-SMC: Delayed acceptance ABC-SMC

 \subsubsection{Discussion}

-This ABC-SMC algorithm, which we call DA-ABC-SMC, is described in full in the appendix.
-In brief, we use this algorithm with: adaptively to choosing the sequence $\left( \epsilon_{2,t} \right)$ such that there are $U$ unique particles after reweighting and resampling \citep{Bernton2017}; adaptively choosing the variance of the (Gaussian) MCMC proposals to be the sample variance if the current particle set.
-The method requires us to specify: the number of particles $N$, the number of particles $A$ that are allowed past the first stage of the DA and the number of unique particles $U$.
-We now discuss how to choose each of these parameters. \begin{itemize} \item \textbf{Number of unique particles. }On terminating the algorithm, we effectively have a sample of size $U$ from the final ABC posterior, thus $U$ should be chosen to be the number of Monte Carlo points we wish to generate. \item \textbf{Number of particles allowed past the first stage. }$A$ dictates the computational cost of each iteration, since it is the number of expensive simulations we will perform per SMC iteration.
-It is our hope that by increasing $N$, we will be able to choose a smaller ABC tolerance $\epsilon_{1}$ at the first stage of DA, thus that the particles that make it through to stage two of DA are more likely to generate simulations close to the real data, therefore increasing the expected acceptance rate $\bar{\alpha}_{2}^{(N)}$ of the second stage of the DA.
-Overall the DA-MCMC move will accept $\bar{\alpha}_{2}^{(N)}\times A$ new particles, thus as long as $\bar{\alpha}_{2}^{(N)}$ is not too low (e.g. 5\%) it is reasonable to assume that choosing $A=U$ is sufficient to ensure that useful reductions in the ABC tolerance will be made at each iteration of the SMC.
-(Further discussion about appropriate acceptance rates in DA may be found in \citet{Sherlock2015a}.) \item \textbf{Total number of particles. }$N$ needs to be chosen such that $R_{N}$ is not small.
-In practice to choose $N$ we need to consider the factor $F$ by which the cheap simulator is faster than the expensive simulator.
-For DA to be most effective, we require that the cost of running the cheap simulator is small compared to running the expensive simulator, i.e. that $N/F\ll A$, but that $N\gg A$ so that the DA procedure results in a better MCMC proposal than would otherwise have been used. \end{itemize} If $N$ is chosen to be much larger than $A$, we require a slightly non-standard initial step in our SMC algorithm in order that the computational expense of this step does not dominate the subsequent iterations.
-In a standard SMC sampler, the initial step would require initial values of $x_{1}$ and $x_{2}$ to be simulated for each of the $N$ particles, which requires running the expensive simulator $N$ times.
-Instead we simulate $\left(\theta,x_{1},x_{2}\right)$ $A$ times from the initial distribution, and repeat these points $N/A$ times so that we have a sample of size $N$ from the initial distribution.
+This ABC-SMC algorithm, which we call DA-ABC-SMC, is described in full in algorithm \ref{alg:da_abc_smc}.
+In brief, we use this algorithm where we: adaptively choose the sequence $\left( \epsilon_{2,t} \right)$ such that there are $U$ unique particles after reweighting and resampling \citep{Bernton2017}; adaptively choose the variance of the (Gaussian) MCMC proposals to be the sample variance of the current particle set.
+The method requires us to specify: the number of particles $N$, the number of particles $0<A\leq N$ that are allowed past the first stage of the DA and the number of unique particles $0<U\leq N$.
+We now discuss how to choose each of these parameters. \begin{itemize} \item \textbf{Number of unique particles. }On terminating the algorithm, we effectively have a~sample of size $U$ from the final ABC posterior, thus $U$ should be chosen to be the number of Monte Carlo points we wish to generate. \item \textbf{Number of particles allowed past the first stage. }$A$ dictates the computational cost of each iteration, since it is the number of expensive simulations we will perform per SMC iteration. \item \textbf{Total number of particles.} To choose $N$ we need to consider the factor $F$ by which the cheap simulator is faster than the expensive simulator.
+For DA to be most effective, we require that the cost of running the cheap simulator is small compared to running the expensive simulator, i.e. $N/F\ll A$. \end{itemize} If $N$ is chosen to be much larger than $A$, we require a~slightly non-standard initial step in our SMC algorithm so that the computational expense of this step does not dominate the subsequent iterations.
+In a~standard SMC sampler, the initial step would require initial values of $x_{1}$ and $x_{2}$ to be simulated for each of the $N$ particles, which requires running the expensive simulator $N$ times.
+Instead we simulate $\left(\theta,x_{1},x_{2}\right)$ $A$ times from the initial distribution, and repeat these points $N/A$ times (i.e. the vector of particles consists of stacked copies of these values) so that we have a~sample of size $N$ from the initial distribution.
 This sample contains only $A$ unique points but, importantly, will result in $N$ proposed points at every MCMC move in the SMC.
+The parameter $N$ plays slightly different role to a~standard SMC sampler, in which we might informally think of it as roughly the size of the Monte Carlo sample (in DA-ABC-SMC, $U$ plays this role instead).
+In DA-ABC-SMC, $N$ is one of four factors determining the ``DA proposal'' (i.e. the distribution of points that arrive at the second stage of DA), the remaining factors being: the choices of $A$ and $l_{1}$, and the distribution of the particles from the previous iteration of the SMC.
+A~useful DA proposal has similar characteristics to a~good independent MCMC or importance sampling proposal: we wish it to be close to the target distribution, with wider tails.
+Since the DA proposal depends on the previous distribution of the particles, we observe empirically that it can to some extent automatically ``track'' the target distribution over SMC iterations, and provide a~useful proposal distribution at each SMC iteration.
+The extent to which this is the case is investigated in sections \ref{sec:Application-to-stochastic} and \ref{sec:Application-to-Ising}, where we illustrate the performance of our algorithm for different choices of the tuning parameters, which result in different sequences of DA proposals.